 A Canadian national, community-based organization of volunteers whose mission is the eradication of cancer and the enhancement of the quality of life of people living with cancer.

-Myeloma Canada was created in 2004 by and for people living with multiple myeloma to provide educational resources and emotional support to patients, families, and caregivers; to increase awareness of the disease and its effects on the lives of patients and families; to promote clinical research and access to new drug trials in Canada; and to facilitate access to new therapies, treatment options, and health care resources.
+Myeloma Canada was created in 2004 by and for people living with to provide educational resources and emotional support to patients, families, and caregivers; to increase awareness of the disease and its effects on the lives of patients and families; to promote clinical research and access to new drug trials in Canada; and to facilitate access to new therapies, treatment options, and health care resources.
 Information available in French and English.

 Lymphoma Canada provides, at no cost and in both official languages, electronic and print materials on the Hodgkin lymphoma, non-Hodgkin lymphoma and CLL, peer and caregiver support groups, educational forums, and advocacy on behalf of patients.
 Lymphoma Canada also funds Canadian research.